underscoreio/underscoreio/src/_drafts/http4s-streams-common-pitfalls.md

 }
 ```
-but, as an `Stream`, each `flatMap` will create a new topic with its own subscribers and publishers, and data won't be shared across.
+Each call to flatMap in this example creates a new topic with its own subscribers and publishers.
+This results in a familiar problem: data isn't shared across topics.

-The solution is simple: store your `Topic` in a structure you can share across your clients, for example a `Map`:
+The solution is simple: store your `Topic` in a structure we can share across our clients, for example a `Map`:

 ```scala
 val topicMap: mutable.Map[String, Topic[F, String]] = mutable.Map.empty